virtual-labs/exp-transfection-au/experiment/theory.md

 Transfection reagents are a carrier for DNA that researchers can use to insert the DNA into cells in culture.
 Transfection of adherent cells using various agents such as lipofectamine (Invitrogen) requires optimization of amount of plasmid or reagent and cell number and specific for cell type.
 These molecules can work in several different ways to carry DNA into the target cells and insert it into their genome.
 The typical process involves mixing the desired DNA with the reagent, adding it to cells in Ãƒâ€šÃ‚Â-culture, incubating them, and then identifies them, which contain the new DNA.

 The use of viral DNA vectors as well as mechanical methods like microinjection, where the desired DNA is directly injected to reduce the risk of degrading the material.
-Gene guns are another popular tool for DNA transfection
+Gene guns are another popular tool for DNA transfection.